Metrical theorems on systems of affine forms

 Note that we have not assumed the approximating function $\psi$ to be monotonic for any $m$ and $n$.
-This is possible due to the extra degree of freedom offered by the variable $\alpha$.
-This is a doubly metric inhomogeneous version of the set considered in \cite{mhjl}, where an analogous result was obtained for the homogeneous fiber obtained by fixing $\mbf\alpha=\mbf 0$.
+This is possible due to the extra degree of freedom offered by the variable $\bfalpha$.
+This is a doubly metric inhomogeneous version of the set considered in \cite{HussainKristensen2, HussainLevesley}, where an analogous result was obtained for the homogeneous fiber obtained by fixing $\bfalpha=\0$.

-As in most of the statements the convergence part is reasonably straightforward to establish and is free from any assumptions on $m, u, n$ and the approximation function.
+As in most of the statements the convergence part is reasonably straightforward to establish and is free from any assumptions on $m, u, n$, the approximation function, and the dimension function $f$.
 It is the divergence statement which constitutes the main substance and this is where conditions come into play.

-The requirement that $r^{-(m+1)n}f(r)$ and other dimension functions are required to be monotonic is a natural and not particularly restrictive condition.
-Essentially, the condition ensures that the Hausdorff measures cannot be too degenerate compared with the Lebesgue measure at the dimension $(m+1)n$ of the ambient Euclidean space.
-In the case when $f(r) := r^{(m+1)n}$ the Hausdorff measure $\mcal{H}^f$ is proportional to the standard $(m+1)n$--dimensional Lebesgue measure supported on $\mb{I}^{(m+1)n}$ and the result is the natural analogue of the Khintchine--Groshev theorem for $ \Wn$.
+The requirement that $r\mapsto r^{-(m+1)n}f(r)$ and other functions must be monotonic is a natural and not particularly restrictive condition.
+Essentially, the condition ensures that the Hausdorff measures cannot be too degenerate compared with the Lebesgue measure of the ambient Euclidean space, which is of dimension $(m+1)n$.
+In the case where $f(r) := r^{(m+1)n}$ the Hausdorff measure $\HH^f$ is proportional to the standard $(m+1)n$--dimensional Lebesgue measure of $\R^{mn}\times \R^n$ and the resulting special case of Theorem \ref{thm2} is the natural analogue of the Khintchine--Groshev theorem for $W(m,n,u;\psi)$: